 As you finish the article, you piece together some thoughts.
-Ashkelon is a fascinating archeological find because it features remnants from a number of important ancient cultures: Canaanite, Philistine, Phoenician, Greek, Roman, Byzantine, Muslim, and Crusader.
+Ashkelon is a fascinating archaeological find because it features remnants from a number of important ancient cultures: Canaanite, Philistine, Phoenician, Greek, Roman, Byzantine, Muslim, and Crusader.

-You generalize why this is so: the city was situated on a key strategic location for the ancient Mediterranean world.
+You generalize why this is so: the city was situated in a key strategic location for the ancient Mediterranean world.
 You also infer from suggestions in the article that the historic site is in jeopardy because of the rising sea level.
 As you close the magazine you reflect on whether global warming or some other phenomenon is causing this significant geographic change.

 What you have been doing in the above scenario is what proficient readers do as a matter of habit when they read.
 You make connections between what you already know and new material.
-These connections tap into prior knowledge, which help you understand new information and establish your interest and motivation for reading a specific text.
+These connections tap into prior knowledge, which helps you understand new information and establish your interest and motivation for reading a specific text.

-You pose questions to yourself as you read, because you are curious and you realize that questioning helps you sort through information and make sense of it.
+You pose questions to yourself as you read because you are curious and you realize that questioning helps you sort through information and make sense of it.
 You visualize as you read, using your imagination to help you picture in your mind what an author represents in prose.

-You are able to differentiate key ideas and information from details, so that you are not overwhelmed by a mass of facts.
-Instead you target main themes and salient details.
+You are able to differentiate key ideas and information from details so that you are not overwhelmed by a mass of facts.
+Instead, you target main themes and salient details.
 You make inferences, as you “read between the lines,” which deepens your appreciation of the information detailed in the article.
 As a result, you are able to make generalizations and draw conclusions from this text.

-If you had encountered problems while you were reading-unfamiliar vocabulary perhaps, or references to information about which you knew very little-you would have paused to make a determination whether to adjust your reading, or to use additional strategies to make sense of the unclear passage.
+If you had encountered problems while you were reading-unfamiliar vocabulary perhaps, or references to information about which you knew very little – you would have paused to make a determination whether to adjust your reading or to use additional strategies to make sense of the unclear passage.

 As you can see, proficient readers use a number of effective strategies to guide and enhance their comprehension.
 While you may take them for granted, these strategies are not necessarily routine for many children learning to read.